csmets/Server-Driven-UI/docs/composable-design.md

 union Element = Button | ImageCard | ContentCard
 ```

-The `element` union can quickly become quite large, and it's reasonable to say that it's a poor design that can't scale.
+The `Element` union can quickly become quite large, and it's reasonable to say that it's a poor design that can't scale.
 Also a particular container shouldn't be allowed to have certain elements within it, and should have different styling to a `SectionContainer`.
 We can break it up and allow certain elements to it.

 ```graphql
 union Layout = SectionContainer | ColumnContainer | NavigationContainer | HorizontalOverflowContainer